 History of the Institute

-The Institute of Crystallography is best known internationally owing to the activities of Professor Theo Hahn as an editor of the International tables for Crystallography (Vol. A: Space-Group Symmetry).
+The Institute of Crystallography at the RWTH Aachen University has become internationally known primarily through the activities of Prof. Hahn as editor of the International Tables for Crystallography (Vol. A: Space-Group Symmetry).

 The institute's experimental research was shaped by the work of numerous professorships:

 - Prof. Mirijam Zobel (since 2021) - Head of the institute: Structure and dynamics of nanoscale solid-liquid and solid-gaseous interfaces, structure elucidation of nanomaterials; X-ray and neutron scattering

 - Priv.-Doz.
 Lars Peters headed the Institute of Crystallography from August 1st, 2020 to June 30th, 2021 as a deputy chair; Substitution effects in ionic solids, especially coupled substitutions in alumino-, gallo-, phosphosilicates, as well as in-situ diffractometric and spectroscopic methods for the structural characterization of inorganic functional materials under non-standard thermodynamic conditions.

 - Prof. Georg Roth (1996 - 2020) - Teaching and Research Area Applied Crystallography and Mineralogy and managing director of the institute (2009 - 2020): Single crystal diffraction studies with X-ray and neutron radiation, neutron instrumentation and structure-property relationships in modern functional materials.

 - Prof. Gernot Heger (1994 - 2009) - Head of the institute: Further development of the institute's experimental possibilities, especially through the strengthening of neutron scattering with branch offices in Jülich, Saclay and Munich.